-Trends toward higher quality goods for Designers and brands find that using Supima and appearance of their apparel and home fashion offerings.
-As a consequence, Supima luxury knits for women, basic knit T-shirts and falling prices for most other finished goods.
+Trends toward higher quality goods for affluent consumers have driven Supima Designers and brands find that using Supima is an ideal way to improve the performance and appearance of their apparel and home fashion offerings.
+As a consequence, Supima demand has expanded from its traditional base of dress shirts, sheets and towels to luxury knits for women, basic knit T-shirts and falling prices for most other finished goods.

-Supima advertises its trademark brand to support the retailers, brands and licensees New York Times Sunday Style Magazine, as for the eighth consecutive year and was a featured show during New York Fashion demand strong for all stakeholders from
+Supima advertises its trademark brand to support the retailers, brands and licensees Supima's U.S. consumer and trade advertising campaign runs in publications such as The New York Times Sunday Style Magazine, as well as various trade publications.
+Supima for the twelveth consecutive year and was a featured show during New York Fashion Week.
+The objective is always to keep Supima demand strong for all stakeholders from

-Three decades of intense advertising and results.
-Supima has become popular in the home textile category and can be found in Supima has gained a significantly higher Brooks Brothers, Uniqlo, Marks & Spencer, Jeans, Lands' End, and L.L Bean, and at
+Three decades of intense advertising and promotional activity has yielded impressive results.
+Supima has become popular in the home textile category and can be found in many of the premium towel and sheeting Supima has gained a significantly higher can be found in leading brands such as Brooks Brothers, Uniqlo, Marks & Spencer, Tommy Bahama, James Perse, Agave Denimsmith, Michael Stars, Splendid, AG Jeans, Lands' End, and L.L Bean, and at a variety of retailers.